Your Biggest Fangirl

 We have this sense of superiority that music has to be about creativity and pushing boundaries and artistic expression.
 Or even more importantly, underground!
 (Major labels?
 Gross!)
 And all that is important, but it doesn’t mean there isn’t a place for other forms of music.
 Major label influence is seen as the death of authenticity, the very idea of a guiding hand ‘manufacturing’ an artist for profit can rightfully give the impression that an artist is untalented or not worthy.
 So, an industry such as K-pop where it is built on the very notion of manufacturing goes against these beliefs.
 In the K-pop industry, a few large corporations send out worldwide auditions, selecting children that are at times as young as 12.
 These children are then signed on as ‘trainees’ where they go through a K-pop boot camp (which they often have to pay for).
 The label’s pool of hopeful artists train for years in the hopes they get the chance to debut.
 Artists openly talk about their time as a trainee.
 Labels upload footage of groups practicing and preparing for all the varying aspects of life as an idol (the term used to refer to famous K-pop artists).
 Manufacturing is not only done, but advertised and flaunted.
 In the West, artists try to convince us of their authenticity, uniqueness and independence.
 They do their best to shy away from their label influence and team of writers that construct everything from their sound to appearance and personality; K-pop almost seems to do the opposite.

 But whilst authenticity is important, it’s unfair to link that authenticity to who an artist is signed to, or what sound they choose to create.
 An artist may not have control over all aspects of their sound, and they may not be creating something ground-breaking and new, but they can still be authentic in their love for music and performance.
 And authenticity aside, I don’t see why there has to be any stigma beyond that.
 Sometimes I want to turn on the radio and hear a song fresh off the top 40 that sounds like all the other songs fresh off the top 40, and I think that’s okay.
 Music should first and foremost be about enjoyment.
 But we have linked this attitude to a sense of cultural class.
 That a ZM listener is inherently less cultured and intelligent than the guy listening to an LP.
 But so often we get caught up in the image of music that we push our enjoyment of it to the background.
 To this day I’m still not sure if I am supposed to actually like The Sex Pistols or just say I do.
 It’s great to expand your music repertoire, to expose yourself to a variety of genres and sounds but don’t be afraid to relax to something easier.
 I love film for example.
 But I don’t want to watch Twelve Years a Slave every day.
 That sounds really depressing.
 Some days you just want to sit back and watch Fast and Furious 17.
 Or that Transformers film where for some reason there are robot dinosaurs and the robot car people are riding them and there is a big ancient robot sword (wow Transformers got really wack).
 Mainstream pop music bangs.
 It’s fun, it’s enjoyable, it goes exactly where your mind wants it to go.
-There’s no surprises or challenges and some days are perfectly okay.
+There’s no surprises or challenges and some days that is perfectly okay.
 We will always need auteurs.
 The people that propel us forward and create new culture and forms of expression.
 And you never know where that is going to come from.
 It wasn’t too long ago that artists such as Migos, Lil Uzi Vert, and 21 Savage were seen as the death of rap, now they are hailed as highly influential in a new era of hip hop.
 Who’s to say that K-pop doesn’t have a place at this table?

 Despite all this talk of manufactured music and a lack of originality or complexity, I learned over the course of lockdown, that K-pop is far from predictable or unoriginal.
 Massive synth leads, rap breakdowns, beat switches, key changes, tonal shifts, spoken word sections, dance breaks, and group chanting are all commonplace.
 It’s a bloody roller-coaster and to write it off as predictable and lacking innovation is a complete injustice.
 If anything, you could argue (and upset metalheadz around the world) that K-pop draws heavily from prog-rock’s F.U. attitude to song structure and format.
 K-pop tracks often lack traditional song structure, often switching it out for a series of sections that can have little interlocking them.
 Calvin Harris-esque synth leads drop into Travis Scott inspired breakdowns, dance breaks remnant of vintage Pussycat Dolls and then throw out huge choruses circa High School Musical.
 It’s all kinda a shit show, and it all kinda works.
 It may be manufactured, and it may borrow heavily from largely Western influences.
 But when you blend the shit out of something pre-existing and mix it with your own cultural and musical influences you get something completely new, and far from unoriginal.